hoplaahei/hoplaahei.github.io/_posts/2015-07-29-void-linux-with-uefi-refind-and-a-zfs-root.md

 # don't change this
 ROOTSIZE=$(( ( $DISKSIZE - ($SWAPSIZE + (( ($EFISIZE * 1024) * 1024 )) ) ) / 1024 ))

-WIFIDEV=wlp3s0
-ESSID=PlusnetWireless94CBB7
-WIFIPASS=9FB2A30C04

 # securely erase our target disk
 zzz
 hdparm --user-master u --security-set-pass pAsSwOrD $TARGET hdparm --user-master u --security-erase pAsSwOrD $TARGET

 # optional: zfs-on-linux does not support TRIM, but overprovising your
-# SSD with a HPA area can counteract any negative affects
+# SSD with a HPA area can counteract any negative effects
 echo
 echo $( echo $(blockdev --getsz $TARGET) $OP_PERCENT | awk '{print $1 * (1 - ($2 / 100) )}' ) blocks will be provisioned for $TARGET
 echo